Approximate complex amplitude encoding algorithm and its application to data classification problems: Demonstration

 Nowadays, credit card fraud is a social problem in terms of customer protection, financial crime prevention, and avoiding negative impacts on corporate finances.
 The losses that arise from credit card fraud are a serious problem for financial institutions; according to the Nilson Report \cite{nilson}, credit card fraud losses are expected to reach \$49.3 billion by 2030.
 Banks and credit card companies that pay for fraud will be hit hard by these rising costs.
 With digital crime and online fraud on the rise, it is more important than ever for financial institutions to prevent credit card fraud through advanced technology and strong security measures.
-To detect fraudulent use, financial institutions use human judgment to determine fraud based on information such as cardholder attributes, past transactions, and product delivery address information, however this method requires human resources and costs.
+To detect fraudulent use, financial institutions use human judgment to determine fraud based on information such as cardholder attributes, past transactions, and product delivery address information; however, this method requires human resources and costs.
 Although attempts to detect fraud by machine learning based on features extracted from credit card transaction data also have been attracting attention in recent years, there are disadvantages such as more time and epochs to converge for a stable prediction, excessive training and so on.
-Quantum machine learning has the potential to solve these challenges, and its application to credit card fraud detection deserve exploring.
+Quantum machine learning has the potential to solve these challenges, and its application to credit card fraud detection deserves exploring.

-In this subsection, we demonstrate credit card fraud detection as another practical application of CHC with ACAE.
-The goal is to encode credit card transaction data into a quantum state as training data and classify whether a given transaction data $\tilde{\boldsymbol{x}}$ is a normal ($\tilde{y}=+1$) or fraudulent transaction ($\tilde{y}=-1$).
+In this subsection, we demonstrate credit card fraud detection as another practical application of the CHC with ACAE.
+The goal is to encode credit card transaction data into a quantum state as training data and classify whether a given transaction datum $\tilde{\boldsymbol{x}}$ is a normal ($\tilde{y}=+1$) or fraudulent transaction ($\tilde{y}=-1$).